naskoap/clojurebook/README.md

 **5. Delete Photos and Descriptions**
 - [x] provide an interface for users to remove their uploads
-- [ ] the interface should delete all three components: the picture, its thumbnail and its description
+- [x] the interface should delete all data stored for a particular user

 **6. Display Weather Data**
 - [ ] possible options include [OpenWeatherMap's API] (http://openweathermap.org/) and [The Weather Channel's API](http://www.wunderground.com/weather/api/?ref=twc), [among others](http://www.programmableweb.com/news/top-10-weather-apis/analysis/2014/11/13)